 - 1. Students will discover a series of well-known writers from the postcolonial world and texts originally written in French, Spanish, German and Italian. - 2.
-Develop an understanding of the historical context in which these works were written. - 3.
-Become familiar with some literary and theoretical debates around the texts studied.
+The student will develop an understanding of the historical context in which these works were written. - 3.
+The student will become familiar with some literary and theoretical debates around the texts studied.